cdudek/cdudek/README.md

-# Manager README: Calvin, an INTP Techno & House Producer, Builder, Entrepreneur, Product Manager & Analyst, and Software Engineer
+# Manager README: Calvin, an INTP Techno & House Producer, Builder, Entrepreneur, Product Manager, Analyst, and Software Engineer

 👋 Hi there!
 Welcome to the team.
 This README provides insights into my multifaceted background, management style, and personality, serving as a foundation for our collaboration.